ucrdrk/github_workshop/README.md

 ./test
 ```

-The output of running these tests should all fail, and the output should look like the following:
+The output of running these tests should show all tests failing, and the output should look like the following:

 ```bash
 [==========] Running 12 tests from 1 test suite.